 ECR based at UWA.
 Lover of all things Shakespearean.
-I work for the ARC Centre for Excellence for the History of Emotions (1100-1800) as its National Administrative Officer.
-I also work as the Executive Administrator for the Australian and New Zealand Association for Medieval and Early Modern Studies Inc., as the editorial assistant for the academic journal Parergon, and for the Centre for Medieval and Early Modern Studies at The University of Western Australia in both research and administrative roles.
+I work for the ARC Centre for Excellence for the History of Emotions as its National Administrative Officer.
+I also work as the Executive Administrator for the Australian and New Zealand Association for Medieval and Early Modern Studies Inc., as the editorial assistant for the academic journals Parergon and Shakespeare Bulletin and for the Centre for Medieval and Early Modern Studies at The University of Western Australia in both research and administrative roles.
 My current research project examines popular culture depictions of Richard III, and analyses how these works interpret and visually embody Richard and his disability.
 My research explores and analyses the clash between Early Modern performance texts and youth culture/popular culture, in particular the appropriation of Shakespeare by youth culture/popular culture and the expropriation of youth culture in the manufacture and marketing of Shakespeare.
 I have taught courses in Shakespeare, film adaptation, and Australian literature.
 My doctoral work concerned millennial Shakespearean cinematic adaptations, specifically the intersection of Shakespeare and popular culture, as well as the function of music within these films.
 As well as the analysis of film versions of Shakespeare, I am also interested in how Shakespeare is adapted in new media, such as music, advertising, television, graphic novels and children’s literature.
 In particular, I am interested at how Australian authors adapt Shakespeare for children via a variety of forms and genres.

 Early modern literature and religion, sermons, Shakespeare, adaptation, women’s writing

 I work on the intersections between Shakespeare, digital humanities, and performance studies.
 I’m also 1/3 of the Remixing the Humanities podcast team.